pbhan710/project01-group12/README.md

 # **CONCLUSION**

 In our final box and whisker graph, we directly compared the two data sets of legal and non-legal 'State Buds' and performed a T-Test.
 The resulting p-value of 0.00134385 < 0.05 (The generally accepted threshold).
-As a result, we failed to reject the null hypothesis and are confident that the results unequivocally prove that recreational cannabis sales have a direct impact on the rate of increase in housing prices.
+As a result, we reject the null hypothesis and are confident that the results unequivocally prove that recreational cannabis sales have a direct impact on the rate of increase in housing prices.